-- Copy of CBEPS Certificate of Completion
+Copy of CBEPS Certificate of Completion

-Where the candidate for Level 1 or Level 2 has a BSc in Surveying (or equivalent) educational qualifications then the candidate shall provide at least the following:
+Where the candidate for Level 1 or Level 2 has a BSc in Surveying (or equivalent)

+educational qualifications then the candidate shall provide at least the following:
-- An official transcript(s) of marks (official copy mailed, faxed or e-mailed directly to the ACLS Registrar by the learning institution(s)).

-- Detailed course description of material covered in each course during the year taken, together with a breakdown of the number of hours spent on each major part.

-- Number of hours in the academic term that were reserved for (a) classes and (b)
+- An official transcript(s) of marks (official copy mailed, faxed or e-mailed directly to the ACLS Registrar by the learning institution(s)). - Detailed course description of material covered in each course during the year taken, together with a breakdown of the number of hours spent on each major part. - Number of hours in the academic term that were reserved for (a) classes and (b) laboratory assignments. - List of prerequisite courses for each course taken. - b) Completed copies of Logbook information following the ACLS IHCS Logbook Instructions; - I. ACLS IHCS Logbook for Initial Application, and - II.
+ACLS IHCS Logbook Summary. - c) Project Report; - I. Project Report as per the ACLS IHCS Project Submission Guidelines, and - II.
+ACLS IHCS Project Report Approval Request. - d) Marine Courses or Equivalents as per the ACLS IHCS Marine Course or Equivalent Instructions. - e) Copy of recent resume (or curriculum vitae (CV)).

-laboratory assignments.

-List of prerequisite courses for each course taken.

-b) Completed copies of Logbook information following the IHCS Logbook Instructions;

-I. IHCS Logbook for Initial Application, and

-II.
-IHCS Logbook Summary.

-c) Project Report;

-I. Project Report as per the IHCS Project Submission Guidelines, and d) Marine Courses or Equivalents as per the IHCS Marine Course or Equivalent Instructions.

-II.
-IHCS Project Report Approval Request.

-e) Copy of recent resume (or curriculum vitae (CV)).

-Candidates applying for Level 1, and do not have Category S-5A or S-5B academic credentials, must also provide a completed IHCS Self Assessment Form for E2 following the IHCS Self Assessment Instructions (included with the form).
+Candidates applying for Level 1, and do not have Category S-5A or S-5B academic credentials, must also provide a completed ACLS IHCS Self Assessment Form for E2 following the ACLS IHCS Self Assessment Instructions (included with the form).

-Candidates applying for Level 2 and do not have Category S-5A or S-5B academic credentials, must also have to provide a completed IHCS Self Assessment (Appendix 09) for C1, C2, C4, C5, C6, C7, C12 and/or E2 (limited for a CHTech (see flowchart)) following the IHCS Self Assessment Instructions (included in the form, Appendix 09).
+Candidates applying for Level 2 and who do not have Category S-5A or S-5B academic credentials, must also have to provide a completed ACLS IHCS Self Assessment (Appendix 09) for C1, C2, C4, C5, C6, C7, C12 and/or E2 (limited for a CHTech (see flowchart)) following the ACLS IHCS Self Assessment Instructions (included in the form, Appendix 09).